RUB-SysSec/antifuzz/README.md

       --enable-anti-coverage --signal --crash-action exit --enable-sleep --signal --hash-cmp --enable-encrypt-decrypt

 ## Demo
 To test it out, we supplied a demo application called antifuzz_test.c that just checks for "crsh" with single byte comparisons, and crashes if that's the case.
-It configures itself to fit the generated antifuzz header file, i.e. wenn hash comparisons are demanded via antifuzz_generate.py, antifuzz_demo will compare the hashes instead of the plain constants.
+It configures itself to fit the generated antifuzz header file, i.e. when hash comparisons are demanded via antifuzz_generate.py, antifuzz_test will compare the hashes instead of the plain constants.

 First, generate the antifuzz.h file: